 When the Bio Enzyme is diluted at the point of use, (as per instructions), the bacillus spores germinate (wake up) and look for a carbon source to eat (i.e. any grot will do they are very flexible chappies), they then replicate rapidly (doubling in concentration about every 20 minutes), until the carbon source is exhausted, at which point their job is done and they die off.

 However, it is how the Bacillus consumes the carbon source, (i.e. the mess or spillage), that is of interest.
 The bacteria produce the enzymes, the enzymes digest dirt and grot and the only by-products are water and carbon dioxide – this is safe cleaning in action.

 But, in todays’ world, compared to the irritating and harmful chemicals in use in off the shelf cleaning products, bugs are slow and they work best overnight.
 They need time to germinate and replicate.
-If you have a dirty mark on carpet a chemical product will clean it in seconds.
-Bugs are not as quick, but once sprayed on a carpet or surface, or put down the toilet they keep on working for days and remove the problem at the source – permanently.
+If you have a dirty mark on carpet a chemical product will clean it in reasonably quickly, however, bugs are not as quick, but once sprayed on a carpet or surface, or put down the toilet they keep on working for days and remove the problem at the source – permanently.

 Born out of nature, doing natures work without the use of harmful chemicals.

 Don’t be fooled to think that because enzymes are natural they are less effective than chemical cleaners.
 Enzymes are nature’s very own powerful cleaning tools.
 Making them the go to choice for Customers who do not want to spray harmful chemicals around their children, pets or home.

 Simply put, enzymes are all around us performing millions of important tasks in our bodies and in nature every single day.
 They are a type of protein that act like a biological catalyst to speed up the break down of organic compounds.